Special Opportunities and Programs

 Miami University's Dolibois European Center (MUDEC), founded in 1968, provides students with an opportunity to live and study in Europe while earning Miami credit.
 The Center is located at the historic castle of Differdange, in Luxembourg’s third largest city.
 Situated in the heart of Western Europe, the Grand Duchy of Luxembourg retains the charm of its thousand-year heritage while standing in the vanguard of the European Union, as one of its three capitals.
 Both French and German are spoken.

-Students pursue an in-depth study of Europe in 30 or more courses and faculty-led study tours are designed to take advantage of the European location.
-All courses apply Miami standards and offer Miami credit; instruction is in English except in language courses.
+Students pursue an in-depth study of Europe in 30 or more courses and faculty-led study tours, designed to take advantage of the European location.
+All courses offer Miami standards and credit; instruction is in English except in language courses.
 Faculty is comprised of both European professors and Miami professors on assignment from the Oxford and regional campuses.
 The experience of living in a local homestay arrangement and the opportunity to explore Europe during vacation periods and weekends are integral parts of the MUDEC program.

 If students intend to apply, they should plan their academic program carefully.
 One of the advantages of studying at the Center is that students may complete an entire Miami Plan Thematic Sequence and/or the Miami Plan Global Perspectives requirements in one semester or during the seven week summer program.